 Alcohol as well as both illicit and prescription drugs are often used to help to alleviate or lessen symptoms of all types of anxiety disorders.
 And sometimes what seems like an innocent glass of wine to ‘take the edge off’ turns into a dependence.
 For some this dependence turns into an addiction.

-In fact, according to the National Institute of Drug Abuse (NIDA), 7.7 million adults in the U.S. have both a substance use disorder and a mental health disorder.
+In fact, according to the National Institute of Drug Abuse (NIDA), 7.7 million adults in the U.S. have both a substance use disorder and a mental health condition.
 This is referred to as having co-occurring disorders.
 Co-occurring disorders is when a person has more than one mental health disorder at a time.

 If you or your loved one fall into having co-occurring disorders, it’s imperative to seek treatment at an addiction treatment center well-versed in treating co-occurring disorders.
 Research shows that it’s best to treat all mental health disorders at the same time to solidify a strong foundation in recovery from both mental health disorders.